egXcoder/Study-Repository/solid/l/readme.md

 # Liskov Substitution Principle (LSP)

-this is inheritance rule.. whenever you use inheritance. all subclasses must follow the expectations set by the parent. then any subclass can replace his parent without breaking the code..
+this is inheritance rule.. whenever you use inheritance. all subclasses must follow the expectations set by the parent. then any subclass can replace his parent without breaking the code.. subclasses can replace their parent without breaking code

 ---